TYPO3/darth/README.md

     ./bin/darth init

-### 2. Release (Commit and Tag)
+### 2. Release (Commit and Tag to the Mono-Repository)

-Checks out a certain branch (based on the version), creates a signed commit via GPG key and pushes this to the remote repository, and auto-approves via gerrit.
-Once the commit is in, a tag is created as well and pushed to git (ensure that you have rights to add tags to the remote repository directly).
+Checks out a certain branch (based on the version), creates a signed commit via GPG key and pushes this to the remote repository, and auto-approves via Gerrit, our Review System.
+Once the commit has arrived, a tag is created as well for this commit and pushed to git (ensure that you have rights to add tags to the remote repository directly).

     ./bin/darth release [version]